Locked Seats and Rotating Poles on Muni Buses

 The seats remained locked while the SFMTA found a safety solution that would not prevent customers who use wheelchairs from using the “securement area” provided when the seats are flipped up.

-After successful tests in early 2016, the SFMTA began installing rotating poles on about 570 buses with locked seats.
-For cost efficiency, buses that are due to be retired soon may not be retrofitted with the stanchions, and their seats will remain locked.
+After successful tests in early 2016, the SFMTA installed rotating poles on about 570 buses with locked seats.
+For cost efficiency, some buses that were due to be retired soon were not retrofitted with the stanchions, and their seats remained locked.

 These rotating poles are designed for customers using these seats to hold on to, while also being adjustable to provide space for customers using wheelchairs, strollers and other mobility devices.

 When the seats are flipped up, a yellow knob at the bottom of the poles can be pulled to unlock it and rotate it out of the way.